avilabiel/clean-architecture-node-js/README.md

 ### Dependency Inversion Principle

-Depends on Instances instead of Objects and Classes.
-With Instances you have:
+Depends on Interfaces instead of Objects and Classes.
+With Interfaces you have:

 - A Contract, so it doesn't matter external details (like database type, presentation, etc.);
 - This Contract has only the necessary items.
 When we have unnecessary items being available and being able to be used, undesired problems could come